ndkhaivn/orbiscrm/pages/orbiscrm.faq/faq.applications.md

         <div class="panel-heading">
             <h4 class="panel-title">
                 <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#collapseTwo">
-                How do I customize date range?
+                How do I change the status of an application?
                 </a>
             </h4>
         </div>